BlackBrix/Simple-Modbus-Master/README.md

 you can use it with the Simple Modbus Slave Library --> https://github.com/BlackBrix/Simple-Modbus-Slave

+see as well: https://github.com/angeloc/simplemodbusng for a more developed and maintained variant of this library

 15/09/2014 - SMMv2rev2
 I have decided to rewrite some of the library to create easier abstraction and to add functions 5 and 6.
 I have also created a manual of sorts with lots of information to help getting started.
 I have also shared a link on my drive to all my communication information.
 The ones in question are modbus and RS485.
 It makes for a very good (and long) read.
 The library for the DUE differs only in the removal of the byteFornat parameter in modbus_configure().